wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 ## 21 - The DOM - Selecting Elements

- For this excercise, go into the `/excercises` folder, and you will see folder named `20 - The-DOM` which Wes has already created for us.
-Within that folder there are two files: an `index.html` and `the-dom.js` (the javascript file should be empty).
-You can open up `index.html` in the browser.
+For this lesson, we will be working out of the `/exercises/20 - The DOM/` folder which Wes has already created for us.

+Within that folder there are two files:
+- `index.html`
+- `the-dom.js` _(the javascript file should be empty)_.

+Open up `index.html` in the browser.

+### Where to Load Javascript When Selecting Elements

-First thing we need to talk about is where to load our javascript if we are selecting elements.
+The first thing we need to talk about is where to load our javascript if we are selecting elements.

 To demonstrate this, we are going to jump ahead of ourselves briefly and grab an element from the page.

-Add the following the the javascript file:
+Add the following the the javascript file 👇

 ```js
 const p = document.querySelector('p');
 console.log(p);
 ```

-If you wanted to load this javascript into the `index.html`, you might think you want to add it inside of the head tag, like so:
+If you wanted to load this javascript into the `index.html`, you might think you want to add it inside of the head tag, as shown below 👇

 ```html
 <head>